-VI.
-If a Council function can be discharged by the member acting alone, and they are aware that they have an interest in Appendices A or B, they shall not deal with that matter except to enable the matter to be dealt with by someone else.
+16. If a Council function can be discharged by the member acting alone, and he/she is aware that they have an interest in Appendices A or B, he/she shall not deal with that matter except to enable the matter to be dealt with by someone else.